jaredfaris/ootrain/tools/02_webtools.md

 !SLIDE small smbullets
 # Master Pages And Controls #
 * New products are all using master pages.
 Old products are getting this added.
-* We should't reproduce page elements.
+* We shouldn't reproduce page elements.
 We should reuse templates/controls.
-* Any pages not using masters should be, we just may need to tweak some javascript.
+* Any pages not using masters should be, we just may need to tweak some JavaScript.
 * These save a ton of time when maintaining/modifying look & feel.
 * They also promote good SOC.
 The page only does its concerns now.